MaheshTK/MaheshTK.github.io/_posts/2016-08-10-using-image-magick.markdown

 `convert one.jpg out.pdf`

+To convert multiple JPEG images to individual PDF pages, use:

+`convert *.jpg +adjoin page-%d.pdf`

 #### Resize image

 Images can be resized to desired resolution.
 Following command resizes image while maintaining aspect ratio while maintaining longest possible dimension.
 Instead of `200x100` specifying only width (`200`) or height (`x100) is also possible.
 For forcing size without aspect ratio use `200x100!` instead.
+Width or height can be referred as % values as well e.g. `200x50%' for specific ratio or `200%` for increasing image size by 200%.

 `convert one.jpg -resize 200x100 out.jpg`

+It is also possible to specify _enlarge only if_ size is smaller than specific value by operator `<` like `200x100<` or specify _shrink only if_ image is greater than specific value using operator `<` like `200x100>` .

 #### Rotate image